Morten Konradsen

-Morten Ågnes Konradsen (born 3 May 1996) is a Norwegian professional footballer who plays as a midfielder for Norwegian Premier League side Bodø/Glimt.
+Morten Ågnes Konradsen (born 3 May 1996) is a Norwegian professional footballer who plays as a midfielder for Ranheim.

 Career

 Konradsen is a younger brother of fellow footballer Anders Ågnes Konradsen.
 He made his senior debut for Bodø/Glimt in the first round of the 2012 Norwegian Football Cup, and scored a goal.
 He played eleven games in the 2013 Norwegian First Division, and made his first-tier debut in April 2014 against Sogndal.

 In August 2017, Morten joined Rosenborg, which meant he teamed up with his brother Anders Konradsen.
 In 2018 Konradsen returned to Bodø/Glimt.